provegard/ncdbg/DOCUMENTATION.md

 ### NCDbg doesn't work

-Please open an issue and _include the version of Chrome_.
-I've created NCDbg based on the stable [Chrome Debugging Protocol](https://chromedevtools.github.io/debugger-protocol-viewer/1-2/), but since NCDbg doesn't advertise that (becuase I don't know how), Chrome Developer Tools happily sends tip-of-tree commands and gets cranky when it doesn't get proper responses back.
+Please open an issue and _include the versions of Chrome and Java_.

+I've created NCDbg based on the stable
+[Chrome Debugging Protocol](https://chromedevtools.github.io/debugger-protocol-viewer/1-2/), but since NCDbg doesn't advertise that (becuase I don't know how), Chrome Developer Tools happily sends tip-of-tree commands and gets cranky when it doesn't get proper responses back.

+Furthermore, Oracle sometimes breaks Nashorn backwards compatibility between minor versions of Java, and to make things worse NCDbg uses some classes that are internal to Nashorn.
+In other words, a new minor version of Java may not play well with NCDbg.

 ### Console evaluation doesn't work